shemetz/pf2e-modifiers-matter/Readme.md

 versus critically missed attacks - for example: Dueling Riposte, Confident Finisher)

 Sadly, I've not been able to show how similar status effects change the DC of spells, or the fortitude/reflex/will DCs of creatures.
-I am also unable to do this with Rule Elements, including some basic ones like cover.
+I am also unable to do this with all Rule Elements (though I managed some basics like Cover).
 This will hopefully be an upcoming feature.

 ## Examples